Keep these tips in mind when you’re planning a home office:

-Living on a 66-acre homestead in rural Vermont, the Frugalwoods belong to a local Buy Nothing Group, part of a worldwide gifting, lending and sharing movement that has expanded to 20 countries.
+Living on a 66-acre homestead in rural Vermont, the Frugalwoods belong to a local online group, part of a worldwide gifting, lending and sharing movement that has expanded to 20 countries.
 When their daughter was born in November of 2015, they say they spent only about $20 to outfit both her and the nursery.
 The money went to purchase some clothes and a baby swing they found at a garage sale.

 Everything else for their daughter they found through the online group or as hand-me-downs or other free sources, Liz Frugalwoods says.

 Liz Frugalwoods, a communications manager, and Nate Frugalwoods, a software engineer, started their frugality project more than three years ago.
-The couple has shared some of their secrets for low-cost living with a money savings challenge called Uber Frugal Month, which they’ve posted on their blog.
+The couple has shared some of their secrets for low-cost living with a money savings challenge, which they’ve posted on their blog.

 The key to learning how to save money with a challenge, they say, is to know why you’re doing it.
 Identifying a purpose for the money you’re saving is the first step of a money savings challenge.
 For those who share a household with a spouse or partner, it’s also important that both be committed to working toward a common savings goal, Frugalwoods says.